 System Paasta Configs

-The “System Paasta Configs” inform Paasta about your environment and cluster setup, such as how to connect to Marathon/hacheck/etc, what the cluster name is, etc.
+The “System Paasta Configs” inform Paasta about your environment and cluster setup, such as how to connect to Kubernetes/hacheck/etc, what the cluster name is, etc.

 Structure